Exclusive: Walmart expands vaccinations in boost to U.S. COVID-19 program

 Walmart is already vaccinating healthcare workers in New Mexico and its home state of Arkansas.

-Alabama’s state health officer, Scott Harris, on Thursday said it would partner with Walmart to provide COVID-19 vaccinations.
+Alabama’s health officer, Scott Harris, on Thursday said the state would partner with Walmart to provide COVID-19 vaccinations.
 Walmart confirmed that deal, which falls under a federal partnership that Biden on Thursday said would launch in early February.

 Harris said another deal, with a major pharmacy chain, is coming soon.